arcus/education_modules/demystifying_apis/demystifying_apis.md

 ### Using a URL in A Script or Program

 If you're truly trying to automate something, you might want to ingest the data that you just looked at in a web browser in a different way.
-For example, maybe you want to count the number of search results from that search of Science journal articles about breast cancer (by looking at the XML data labeled "Count").
+For example, maybe you want to count the number of search results from that search of *Science* journal articles about breast cancer (by looking at the XML data labeled "Count").
 Instead of copying that down, you'd like to have a table or graph generated for you automatically, in a dashboard or report.

 To accomplish this, you can often just provide a URL to a function that will go and get that data for you, so you can do something with it later on in your script.

-For example, let's consider this R code that looks at the count of articles about breast cancer published in Science in 2008 - 2010.
+For example, let's consider this screenshot of some R code that looks at the count of articles about breast cancer published in Science in 2008 - 2010.
 It creates a data frame (table) of data that you can then use to analyze trends, and you didn't have to copy-paste anything!

 <div class = "care">
 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>